spncrhrstn/spencerharston.com/src/posts/books-of-2024.md

 I'll get to those ADHD books one day...

 ## Not Included
-* The innumerable childrens' books that my daughter has me read to her
+* The innumerable childrens' books that my kids have me read to them